Lucky Charms Marshmallows Will Be Sold Separately In Stores Starting In September

 The manufacturer of Lucky Charms will now be offering bags of just the “magically delicious” colored bites of goodness that inhabit every box of the cereal, Chicago Sun-Times reports.
 Expect them to hit store shelves in the Windy City this month, and possibly nationwide by September.

-Everybody who’s ever purchased a box of Lucky Charms knows that the toasted oats you have to eat are just an annoyance you tolerate in order to enjoy the good stuff: the tiny, brightly-colored, dried marshmallows that vaguely resemble hearts, shooting stars, horseshoes, and such.
+Everybody who’s ever purchased a box of Lucky Charms knows that the toasted oats you have to eat are just an annoyance you tolerate in order to enjoy the good stuff: the tiny, brightly colored, dried marshmallows that vaguely resemble hearts, shooting stars, horseshoes, and such.

 In fact, so sought-after are those tiny marshmallows that a cottage industry, of sorts, has sprung up on eBay.
 For around $10-15, give or take, you can purchase a 1-pound bag of colored, dehydrated marshmallows in packages that say such things as “Charms Cereal Marshmallows” (here’s an example on eBay).
 Those marshmallows are, of course, not the actual marshmallows produced by General Mills, but all marshmallows are basically the same three ingredients — sugar, water and gelatin, and in these cases, a bit of dye — so the difference between these knockoffs and the real deal is negligible, apart from branding.